BKaperick/Thio/src/README.md

     TODO: Verify indexing is correct.

 is_enpassant(start, end, team, moves)
-    Determines whether start can be transformed into end by an en'passant move by team.
+    Determines whether start can be transformed into end by exactly one en'passant move by the specified team.
-    TODO: Implement.

 is_in_check(board, team)
     Given the board state, determines whether team's king is threatened.